gitsuhyeon/Menu_Venture_AI/README.md

 # Menu Venture MVP

 ## 🇺🇸 English
-An MVP that integrates a LangGraph-based AI agent to retrieve and analyze Naver DataLab search trends for menu-based business decision support.
+An MVP that integrates a LangChain-based AI agent to retrieve and analyze Naver DataLab search trends for menu-based business decision support.

 ### Features
 - Naver DataLab integration